blbadger/blbadger.github.io/smaller-lms.md

 To make results comparable, we use the same tokenizer, dataset (TinyStories), and batch size (16) and observe the training and evaluation cross entropy loss for the Llama-style transformer compared to our MLP mixer.
 We perform training runs of around 12 hours on an RTX 3060.

 It should be noted that the transformer requires substantially more memory to store the gradients, optimizer, and parameters than the mixer: given a batch size of 16, a llama model with $d_{model}=128$ and $n=8$ exceeds 10 GB vRAM during training compared to the 2.4 GB vRAM required for a mixer of the same $n$ and double the $d_{model}$, both for a context window size of 512.
-This is mostly due to the $O(n^2)$ complexity of the transformer model as the context window increases compared to the $O(n)$ complexity inherent in the language mixer.
-It also stems from the more 'efficient' use of gradients by the mixer, as gradient do not need to pass along non-trainable parameters as is the case for transformers (where attention gradients travel from $KQV$ projections to the $KQV$ values themselves and back).
+This is mostly due to the $O(n^2)$ memory complexity of the transformer as the context window increases (these are the 'effective' parameters for that model) wheras the mixer has $O(1)$ constant space once initialized for a given context.
+It also stems from the more efficient use of gradient flow by the mixer, as gradient do not need to pass along non-trainable parameters as is the case for transformers (where attention gradients travel from $K,Q,V$ projections to the $K,Q,V$ values themselves and back).
 Thus we cannot compare these models directly using only $d_{model}$ and $n$, but instead use a ballpark figure for these and compare training and test vRAM.

 It should also be noted that optimizing a mixer of a similar size to a transformer requires much less time: one typically sees between 10x and 20x more time required for a transformer with $d_{model}=128$ and $n=8$ compared to a mixer with twice the $d_{model}$ and the same number of blocks.
 This means that the Chinchilla scaling laws applicable to transformer architectures are expected to be much more favorable for MLP mixers.